DenTelezhkin/Transporter/README.md

 Transporter
 ==================

 Transporter is a modern finite-state machine implemented in pure Swift.
-It is truly cross-platform, and supports iOS, OS X, tvOS, watchOS, and even Linux in the future.
+It is truly cross-platform, and supports iOS, OS X, tvOS, watchOS, Linux.

 ### Features